 Step 3: Thread Sewing Machine by Following Numbers

 Follow the numbers on your sewing machine as you guide the thread through the tabs.
 These tabs are called thread guides.
-If there are no numbers that’s ok, it’s still very simple.
+If there are no numbers that's ok, threading a sewing machine is still very simple.

 Bring your thread through the first and second guides, across the top of your sewing machine.

 - 24 mini-spools of polyester thread in assorted colors with...